irajkovic/logalizer/README.md

 	  log-analyzer -i  <(journalctl) -f 'KERNEL:.*kernel.*' 'SYSTEMD:.*systemd.*' 2> err.txt

 	     Reads the contents of journalctl and marks all lines containing "kernel" and "systemd".

+## Unit tests and code coverage

+To compile the unit tests, set the `ENABLE_TESTS` CMake flag.
+To enable the code coverage, set the `ENABLE_COVERAGE` flag:

+    cmake -DENABLE_TESTS=ON -DENABLE_COVERAGE=ON ..
+    make unit-tests
+    make coverage

+The html report for the coverage can be found in the `build/coverage-results/` folder.